DebabrataSharma/fullthrottlelabstest/README.md

 ## Run the program:
     Install python 3.x, pip
     Run in terminal:
-      pip install -r requirements.txt(It contains all the packages and dependencies for the project) Read documentation for API.
+      pip install -r requirements.txt(It contains all the dependencies for the project) Read documentation for API.
     Run in terminal:
       python3 manage.py makemigrations
       python3 manage.py migrate
       python3 manage.py runserver
-    Do API hits using Postman.
+    To populate the database, provide a username in the text field in the home page Do API hits using Postman.